kanje/bosce/README.md

 boost::statechart</a>s from an arbitrary binary with debug symbols and transform it to a user-friendly form, e.g. UML diagrams.

+It relies on <a href="http://man7.org/linux/man-pages/man1/objdump.1.html">objdump</a> to extract information from binaries and is primarily intended to be used in a Linux environment.

 ## Demo
 First, we need a binary with debug symbols to work on.